Certificate of Excellence

-We are now OPEN for our 10th season!
+We are now CLOSED after our sucessful 10th season!
 Thanks to all our guests who put us among the top B&Bs in Italy for 2012, 2013 and again for 2014 "TripAdvisor Best Hotels 2012 Awards".

 Note: due to the ineffectiveness of many SPAM filters our reply to you MAY end up in your SPAM or BULK folder, so please check there!